jmcook1186/RemoteIceSurfaceAnalyser/README.md

 There is an option to toggle energy balance modelling on/off.
 If this is toggled on, the albedo calculated using the Liang et al. (2000) formula is used as an input to drive a Python implementation of the Brock and Arnold (2000) point-surface energy balance model.
 By default, all available processing cores are used to distribute this task using the multiprocessing package.
 Currently, the other meteorological variabes are hard-coded constants - an obvious to-do is to make these variables that are grabbed from a LUT for the specific day/tile being processed.
 This is more computatonally expensive than the classification and albedo computations but cheaper than the snicar parameter retrievals.
 It is feasible to run the processing pipeline with energy-balance toggled on locally on a well spec'd laptop in about 100 minutes per tile.
 For large runs it is recommended to use an HPC resource to accelerate this function (takes about 12 mins on 64 core VM), especially if both the energy balance and snicar param retrievals are toggled on (in which case ~70 mins per tile).
 The outputs from this function are melt rate in mm w.e./day.
 The total melt over the tile is also returned.

 ## Troubleshooting

+Here are some of the possible exceptions, errors and gotchas that could be encountered when running this code, and their solutions.

 ### Azure and SentinelHub
 The user must have their own Azure account with blob storage access.
 The scripts here manage the creation of storage blobs and i/o to and from them, but this relies upon the user having a valid account name and access key saved in an external file ".azure_secret" in the process directory.
 The same is true of the copernicus science hub - the user must have a valid username and password stored in an external file ".cscihub_secret" saved in the process directory to enable batch downloads of Sentinel-2 images that are not already saved in blob storage.